Timeglider Closure FAQs

 - If you don't care about your timelines anymore, there's nothing you need to do

-- You can download a CSV and import it into Preceden to continue working on your timeline
+- You can optionally import that data into Preceden to continue working on your timeline

 See below for more details.